nationalparkservice/iyore/README.md

 ### Logistics

-iyore has no dependencies besides the `future` package, which makes it Python 2 and 3 cross-compatible.
+iyore is Python 2 and 3 cross-compatible, and depends only on the `future` package (which allows the cross-compatibility)

 To install iyore, clone this repository, `cd` into it, then run `pip install .`

 If you want to run the tests (which are probably not complete), run `python setup.py test`, which will also install `pytest` if you don't already have it.

 Though all functionality should work, this library is still in its infancy and subject to significant change.
 Plus, many planned features are still currently missing.